Giles of Rome: Works

 His attitude in the difficulties between Pope Boniface VIII and King Philip IV was long believed to have been favourable to the king.
-But it has been proved that he is the author of the treatise De potestate ecclesiasticâ, in which the rights of the pope are vindicated.
+But it has been proved that he is the author of the treatise De potestate ecclesiastica, in which the rights of the pope are vindicated.
 The similarity between this treatise and the bull Unam Sanctam seems to support the view taken by some writers that he was the author of the bull.

 He had already taken an active part in ending the discussions and controversies concerning the validity of Boniface's election to the papacy.
 In his treatise De renunciatione Papæ sive Apologia pro Bonifacio VIII he shows the legitimacy of Celestine's resignation and consequently of Boniface's election.
-In philosophy and theology he generally follows the opinions of his master, St. Thomas, whose works he quotes as scripta communia.
+In philosophy and theology, he generally follows the opinions of his master, St. Thomas, whose works he quotes as scripta communia.

-The Defensorium seu Correctorium corruptorii librorum Sancti Thomæ Acquinatis against the Franciscan William de la Mare of Oxford is by some attributed to him; but this remains uncertain.
-Nevertheless, on many points he holds independent views and abandons the Thomistic doctrine to follow the opinions of St. Augustine and of the Franciscan School.
+The Defensorium seu Correctorium corruptorii librorum Sancti Thomæ Aquinatis against the Franciscan William de la Mare of Oxford is by some attributed to him, but this remains uncertain.
+Nevertheless, on many points, he holds independent views and abandons the Thomistic doctrine to follow the opinions of St. Augustine and of the Franciscan School.
 He even errs in asserting that, before the Fall, grace had not been given to Adam, an opinion which he wrongly attributes to St. Augustine.

 Giles wrote a commentary on Guido Cavalcanti's philosophical love canzone "Donna me prega" (see Enrico Fenzi, La canzone d'amore di Guido Cavalcanti e i suoi antichi commenti, Melangolo, 1999).

 Aegidian school

 After the decree of the general chapter of 1287, mentioned above, his opinions were generally accepted in the Augustinian Order.
 He thus became the founder of the Ægidian School.
 Among the most prominent representatives of this school must be mentioned Giacomo Capoccio of Viterbo (d.
 1307) and Augustinus Triumphus (d.
-1328), both of them his contemporaries, and also students and professors in the University of Paris: Prosper of Reggio, Albert of Padua, Gerard of Siena, Henry of Frimar, Thomas of Strasburg – all in the first half of the fourteenth century.
+1328), both of them his contemporaries, and also students and professors in the University of Paris: Prosper of Reggio Emilia, Albert of Padua, Gerard of Siena, Henry of Friemar, Thomas of Strasbourg – all in the first half of the fourteenth century.

 For some time after this other opinions prevailed in the Augustinian Order.
-But as late as the seventeenth century should be mentioned Raffaello Bonherba (d.
-1681) who wrote Disputationes totius philosophiæ … in quibus omnes philosophicæ inter D. Thomam et Scotum controversiæ principaliter cum doctrinâ nostri Ægidii Columnæ illustrantur (Palermo, 1645, 1671); and Augustino Arpe (d.
+But as late as the seventeenth century should be mentioned Raffaello Bonerba (d.
+1681) who wrote Disputationes totius philosophiæ … in quibus omnes philosophicæ inter D. Thomam et Scotum controversiæ principaliter cum doctrina nostri Ægidii Columnæ illustrantur (Palermo, 1645, 1671); and Agostino Arpe (d.
 1704) who wrote Summa totius theologiæ Ægidii Columnæ (Bologna, 1701, and Genoa, 1704).

 Federico Nicolò Gavardi (d.
-1715), the most important interpreter of Colonna, composed Theologia exantiquata iuxta orthodoxam S. P. Augustini doctrinam ab Ægidio Columnâ doctoræ fundatissimo expositam … (6 vols. fol., Naples and Rome, 1683–1696); this work was abridged by Anselm Hörmannseder in his Hecatombe theologica (Presburg, 1737).
-Benignus Sichrowsky (d.
-1737) wrote also Philosophia vindicata ad erroribus philosophorum gentilium iuxta doctrinam S. Augustini et B. Ægidii Columnæ (Nuremberg, 1701).
+1715), the most important interpreter of Colonna, composed Theologia exantiquata iuxta orthodoxam S. P. Augustini doctrinam ab Ægidio Columna doctore fundatissimo expositam … (6 vols. fol., Naples and Rome, 1683–1696); this work was abridged by Anselm Hörmannseder in his Hecatombe theologica (Presburg, 1737).
+Benignus Sychrovský (d.
+1737) wrote also Philosophia vindicata ab erroribus philosophorum gentilium iuxta doctrinam S. Augustini et B. Ægidii Columnæ (Nuremberg, 1701).